lee2sman/p5-flatgame/README.md

 Wonderful game-maker and tool-creator Mark Wonnacott created an [Android application](https://candle.itch.io/flatpack) to make FlatGames called Flatpack.

 A [tutorial](https://flatgame.itch.io/first-timers-tutorial) for making Flatgames.

+##### TODO

+*Obvious next steps are to make this more robust so things are easier to drag and drop without having to play with variables or other code unless you want to peek under the hid.
+Then add publishing capability.*